 Tet is the time to wander!
 The streets are really beautiful with all decorations and flower markets, so people usually hang out and observing these beauties.

-Also, it’s really common to have some professional photo shoots at these flower markets too.
+It’s really common to have some professional photo shoots at these flower markets too.

-Things not to do on Tet Holiday
+Things NOT to do on Tet Holiday

 Sweep the floor on the 1st day: It’s a big NO – NO!
 If you sweep your floor on the first day of Tet Holiday, it means that you will sweep out all your luck, money, etc.

-Throwing trash on the 1st day: If you throw trash away, it means that you throw away your luck as well, so you should avoid it.
+Throwing trash on the 1st day: If you throw the trash away, it means that you throw away your luck as well, so you should avoid it.